Visit St. Barts with Exotic Estates

 Because St. Barthelemy is part of France, many of the regulations and services are the same as in France.
 Once you arrive on the island, you will find everything you might need for your stay in the little piece of France in the Sea!

 There's only one airport on the island, which also happens to have the second shortest runway in the world.
 Only small aircraft are able to land here, but there are flights from Saint Martin, Antigua, Puerto Rico and Guadeloupe.
-Flights can be found via Winair, St. Barth Commuter, and Air Caraibes.
+Flights can be found via Winair, St. Barts Commuter, and Air Caraibes.

 There are frequent fairies from Gustav via to St. Maarten, which is only about 15 miles or about an hour long.
 For those who get seasick, beware: the seas can be rough, and our ride got the better of a few seasick victims on our trip over.